daveleroy/SublimeDebugger/docs/setup.md

 ## Troubleshooting
 - Look in the debug console for errors (usually red)
 - Look in the sublime console for errors
+- Try the same configuration/adapter in Visual Studio Code (There is a good chance your issue is with the adapter so check out the outstanding issues for it)